bdharmaraj7/Quant-Functions/README.md

 To begin with, there are two functions:
     duration: calculates the Macaulay and Modified Durations.
-    bondprice: provides an estimated price for a security for given basis point change.
+    bondprice: provides an estimated price for a security for a given basis point change.

 More functions will be added periodically.